factorhouse/examples/projects/data-lineage-labs/lab1_kafka-connect.md

 # A Practical Guide to Data Lineage on Kafka Connect with OpenLineage

 This guide provides a complete, end-to-end solution for capturing real-time data lineage from **Kafka Connect**.
-By the end of this tutorial, you will have a fully functional environment that tracks data from a source connector, through Kafka, and into data sinks like S3 and Apache Iceberg, with the entire graph visualized in [Marquez](https://marquezproject.github.io/marquez/).
+By the end of this tutorial, we will have a fully functional environment that tracks data from a source connector, through Kafka, and into data sinks like S3 and Apache Iceberg, with the entire graph visualized in [Marquez](https://marquezproject.github.io/marquez/).

-The core of this solution is the **`OpenLineageLifecycleSmt`**, a custom Single Message Transform (SMT) that enables automated lineage without modifying your data records.
-We will walk through its setup, configuration, and limitations to provide a comprehensive understanding of how to achieve lineage for your Kafka Connect pipelines.
+The core of this solution is the **`OpenLineageLifecycleSmt`**, a custom Single Message Transform (SMT) that enables automated lineage without modifying our data records.
+We will walk through its setup, configuration, and limitations to provide a comprehensive understanding of how to achieve lineage for Kafka Connect pipelines.

 ## Set up the environment